KanjiuAkuma/Shutdown/README.md

 Shutdown
 ===

+> CLI wrapper for windows shutdown command
+> with named configurations and better input than the builtin one

-Shutdown utility with named configurations by Kanjiu Akuma
+by Kanjiu Akuma

 Usage